This text is translated into Russian by google automatic human level neural machine.

 For several months, while working on "No whining", living the story of Nikolay Nikitin, I saw more and more signs that he put in the songs.
 Put it to someone or myself.
 Or the signs placed themselves.
 At some point, it began to seem to me that every line of it - both songs and poems - was prophetic.
 To look at his photo to me, to a man who had nothing to do with him, it became unbearably difficult.
 There was an indispensable goal: to finish the film, no matter how much technology it killed.
 And then everything "happened".
 So the story of the Orchestra pit became a little of mine.
 Hardly ever will I see Kolya Nikitin.
 But I'm glad I could show it to myself.
 I did not know how the film would turn out.
 Now I think that it turned out even before I sat down for the editing machine "- admitted the director of the film" No whining.
 With the cat under the arm "Irina Fandeeva.

 THE KING OF EVERYONE

-Yuri Saprykin (Editor-in-Chief of Rambler-Ashifi): For me, the music of Kolya Nikitin is something very personal.
-She does not want to share with anyone.
-It's terrible to think that someone can listen to these songs and laugh.
+Yuri Saprykin (Editor-in-Chief of Rambler-Ashifi): For me, Kolya Nikitin's music is something very personal.
+She doesn't want to share with anyone.
+It's scary to think that someone could listen to these songs and laugh.
 This is akin to some kind of betrayal.
-I remember hearing the song "I walk around the city under a fly with a cat under my arm."
-And she seemed so touching to me, because I myself often felt in such a state ...
+I remember hearing the song "I walk, wander around the city under a fly with a cat under my arm."
+And it seemed to me so touching, because then I myself was often in such a state ...